Skip to main content

 Galleries, craft beer, and independent restaurants

-The most concentrated creative neighborhood in KC, with First Fridays art walks drawing 10,000 people monthly and some of the city's best non-BBQ dining — good for fans who want culture alongside the smoked meat.
+The most concentrated creative neighborhood in KC.
+First Fridays art walks draw 10,000 people monthly.
+Some of the city's best non-BBQ dining is here.
+Good for fans who want culture alongside the smoked meat.

 Westport